 • Never showing them affection;

-• Telling the little one that they are unwanted;
+• Telling the child that they are unwanted;

 • Yelling at the child, calling them names, threatening them;